hmrc/individual-calculations-api/resources/public/api/conf/common/overview.md

 > **Deprecation Notice:**
->  v2 and v3 are now deprecated.
-Please migrate to v4 for expanded functionality and long-term support.
+>  v4 is now deprecated.
+Please migrate to v5 for expanded functionality and long-term support.